ansible/ansible-documentation/docs/docsite/rst/community/steering/steering_committee_membership.rst

 #.
 Any community member may nominate someone or themselves for Committee membership by contacting one of the :ref:`current Committee members <steering_members>`) or by sending an email to ``ansible-community@redhat.com``.
 #.
 A Committee member who receives the nomination must inform the Committee about it by forwarding the full message.
 #.
-The vote is conducted by email.
+The vote is conducted on the forum in a dedicated community topic visible only to the `SteeringCommittee <https://forum.ansible.com/g/SteeringCommittee>`_ forum group.
 Nominees must receive a majority of votes from the present Committee members to be added to the Committee.
 #.
 Provided that the vote result is positive, it is announced in the `Bullhorn <https://forum.ansible.com/c/news/bullhorn/17>`_ newsletter and the new member is added to the :ref:`Committee member list <steering_members>`.

 Leaving the Steering Committee